MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 ms.technology: webview
 ms.date: 02/14/2022
 ---
-# Add a custom right-click menu to a WebView2 app
+# Add context menus (right-click menus) to a WebView2 app

 Use the **ContextMenuRequested** API to customize the context-menus (right-click menus) of your WebView2 app.
 Using this API, you can: